Laravel vs Node.js: Everything You Should Know Before Ratifying Project Backend

 Given the fact that Laravel functions with PHP, there are many testing tools available to ensure the creation of a bug-free application.
 However, it is understandable to feel overwhelmed by the number of tools and resources available for testing.
 To make the testing process more comfortable, Laravel tests code in two distinct levels known as Unit tests and Feature tests.

-Laravel, by default, has a robust testing documentation and provides all the tools you need to test the application environment at several levels, including the ability to conduct mock tests by mocking application codes and events.
+Laravel, by default, has robust testing documentation and provides all the tools you need to test the application environment at several levels, including the ability to conduct mock tests by mocking application code execution and events.

 How easier is it to test Node.js/ applications?